cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Ll: L is for love.
 Mm: M is for memory.
 Nn: N is for Nostalgia.
+Oo: O is for Outlook.
+Pp: P is for patience.

 ##Sentence1
 smile when it hurts most.